-Violetta Di Firenze is one of the Italian eggplants This type of eggplant tend to be shorter and plumper than Dusky and Black Beauty that are still popular
+Violetta Di Firenze is one of the Italian aubergines.
+This type of aubergine tends to be shorter and plumper than Dusky and Black Beauty that are still popular

 Common problems with aubergine

-A note of reassurance from Melinda Myers ‘Even though the list of pest problems of eggplants can seem overwhelming they are generally easy to grow with few problems.
+A note of reassurance from Melinda Myers.
+‘Even though the list of pest problems of aubergine can seem overwhelming, they are generally easy to grow with few problems.
 As a relative of the tomatoes they suffer many of the same insect and disease problems.'